Map of Upper Galilee

 Montfort Fortress is a scenic Crusader castle built in the 13th century by the Teutonic Order.
 It stands on a narrow ridge overlooking the green valley of the Kziv Stream.
 Though in ruins today, Montfort is a popular spot for hiking and offers beautiful views and a glimpse into medieval history.

-Rosh Hanikra At Israel’s northwestern tip, where the cliffs meet the sea, Rosh Hanikra offers a dramatic natural wonder.
+Rosh Hanikra offers a dramatic natural wonder.
 Visitors descend by cable car to explore stunning sea-carved grottoes—tunnels and caverns shaped by the waves of the Mediterranean over thousands of years.
-The turquoise waters, echoing chambers, and sea views make it one of the country’s most breathtaking coastal spots.

-Mount Hermon is the country’s highest point, reaching over 2,200 meters (7,200 feet) above sea level.
-Known for its snow-capped peaks in winter, it’s the only place in Israel where you can ski.
-In warmer months, the mountain transforms into a hiker’s paradise, offering panoramic views, rare alpine flora, and a chance to spot wildlife like eagles and ibex.
+Mount Hermon is Israel’s highest peak, rising over 2,200 meters above sea level.
+Famous for its snow in winter, it is the country’s only ski site.
+In warmer months, the mountain offers hiking trails, wide panoramic views, and rare alpine flora, with chances to spot eagles and other mountain wildlife.

-Ancient Katzrin is a reconstructed Jewish village from the Talmudic period (4th–6th centuries CE).
-Visitors can explore stone houses, a synagogue, and olive and wine presses, all offering a glimpse into everyday life during that era.
-The site also features interactive exhibits and live demonstrations that bring ancient traditions and crafts to life.
-It's a fascinating stop for history lovers and families alike.
+ncient Katzrin is a reconstructed Jewish village from the Talmudic period (4th–6th centuries CE).
+Visitors can walk through stone houses, a synagogue, and ancient olive and wine presses that show daily life in that era.

 Persian Fallow Deer